Akashkumar9508/Movie_recommendation-/README.md

 ## Next Steps**:
 ### - Continuously refine and optimize the recommendation algorithm.
 ### - Explore additional features and enhancements based on user interactions and feedback.

+## We have to create Virtual Envoriment then istall all packages.
+# Run the command Python run streamlitapp